Aggelos-Fotoglou/wikianalysis/README.md

 bzip2 -d {archive_name.bz2}
 ```
 ## Prepare your database
+This program supports two different types of databases, mysql and sqlite3.
+You can choose the one that best fits your needs.
+### SQLite3
+SQLite3 is the easiest backend to use.
+Their is no need to setup any server or additional program, as sqlite3 databases are stored locally in a specific file.
+You just run the `analyser.py` program, no setup needed, and it automatically creates an sqlite3 database file named `wikianalysis.db` in the currect directory.
+### MySQL
-This programm uses a mysql database for storing the output data.
-Make sure you have the mysql database server installed and have prepared a user with at least the `SELECT` and `INSERT` priviledges for a specific table.
+MySQL is a bit more complicated to install.
+The mysql installation and setup will not be described here, as there are several tutorials in the internet.
+Just make sure you have the mysql database server installed and have prepared a user with at least the `SELECT` and `INSERT` priviledges for a specific table.
 The table should have 2 fields:
 1) `word` : `varchar(50)` (can also have any other maximum size.
 The program will ask if you want to resize it in case a word does not fit)
 2) `times` : `bigint` (can also be any bigger or smaller integer type)
 The program offers different options for connecting to mysql.
 You can connect either with a unix_socket or with an ip connection